NBA 2K8: Gameplay

 NBA 2K8 is a basketball simulation game which strives to emulate the National Basketball Association and the sport of basketball in general.
 Players mostly play NBA basketball games in a variety of game modes, with real teams and players or created players.
 One of the new additions to the game is the Slam Dunk Contest game mode.
 During games, Kevin Harlan is the play-by-play commentator, this is the last game in the NBA 2K series to have Kenny Smith as the color commentator, he would make a return in the pre-game and halftime shows of NBA 2K16, and Craig Sager as the sideline reporter.

 Development and release

 Chris Paul is the cover athlete of NBA 2K8.
+NBA 2K8 was released for the PlayStation 2, PlayStation 3, and Xbox 360 video game consoles in North America on October 2, 2007.

+Soundtrack

 The game features a soundtrack consisting of 23 licensed songs.
 The developers aimed to create genre diversity when composing the soundtrack.

-NBA 2K8 was released for the PlayStation 2, PlayStation 3, and Xbox 360 video game consoles in North America on October 2, 2007.

-Soundtrack

 In 2006, J Dilla passed away since he and Madlib recorded the song, "The Official", from the 2003 album, Champion Sound.
 It was remixed for the game.